mathieucarbou/YaSolR/docs/build.md

 ### Remote JSY

-Here are the components below to build a remote JSY and install the [Sender](https://github.com/mathieucarbou/MycilaJSY/tree/main/examples/RemoteUDP) .ino file on a it.
+Here are the components below to build a [MycilaJSY App](https://github.com/mathieucarbou/MycilaJSYApp).
 This is a standalone application that looks looks like this and will show all your JSY data, help you manage it, and also send the data through UDP.
 The reading rate is about **20-25 messages per second** and sending rate is 3 messages per second (because the JSY exposes 3 new measurements every second).

 ![](https://github.com/mathieucarbou/MycilaJSY/assets/61346/3066bf12-31d5-45de-9303-d810f14731d0)

-You can look in the [JSY project](https://mathieu.carbou.me/MycilaJSY/) to find more information about how to setup remote JSY and the supported protocols.
+You can look in the [MycilaJSY App](https://github.com/mathieucarbou/MycilaJSYApp) project to find more information about how to setup remote JSY and the supported protocols.

 |                        Mean Well HDR-15-5 5V DC                        |                              ESP32                               | JSY-MK-163T, JSY-MK-193, JSY-MK-194T, JSY-MK-194G or JSY-MK-333                          |
 | :--------------------------------------------------------------------: | :----------------------------------------------------------------------: | ------------------------------------------------------------------------ |